-\Details in annexure III
+Details in annexure III

-- 7.4 Contribution to environmental awareness / protection - In collaboration with Swach and Pune Municipal Corporation St Mira's was host to "Re-thinking E-waste", an inter college E-waste awareness programme which had paper presentations, poster making and poetry reading competitions. - 2) Medicinal plants were planted in the College garden. - 7.5 Whether environmental audit was conducted?
+- 7.4 Contribution to environmental awareness / protection - We have a well -maintained Botanical Garden.
+We have an ongoing Bird-House Project in our garden. - Medicinal plants were planted in the College garden.
+All our trees have been labeled according to their botanical names. - 7.5 Whether environmental audit was conducted?
+Yes No ✓ - 7.6 Any other relevant information the institution wishes to add. (for example SWOT Analysis)

-Yes

-No 🗸

-7.6 Any other relevant information the institution wishes to add. (for example SWOT Analysis)